Hennops Hiking Trails: Hiking Guide

 The last submissions are at 13h00, but you’ll have until 17h00 to complete your trail.

-We started our hike at 12h00 and by that time there weren’t a lot of people on the trail as most people started their hike early in the morning.
+We started our hike at 12h00 and by that time there weren’t many people on the trail as most people began their hike early in the morning.
 I also have to add that it was cloudy and drizzling on the day, which made it easy to hike so late.

 hennops-hiking-trail